 Successful property management business owners don't often have a flawless rise to the top.
-Learning from mistakes (and lost business) is a sign of a healthy company that can adapt services and skills to keep more clients longer and add more doors for growth.
+Learning how to communicate as a property manager and how to recover from mistakes (and lost business) is a sign of a healthy company that can adapt services and skills to keep more clients longer and add more doors for growth.

 Talk With Employees

 Check in with employees and take their temperature.
 Whether a mistake (or series of errors) led to the client taking their business elsewhere—or they simply left despite everyone's excellent hard work—use the opportunity to build relationships with your team members and boost their morale.

 Team members with too many doors and not enough time in the day simply can’t serve clients well, no matter how hard they try.
 Clunky processes and outdated software won’t help them, either.
 Sometimes, hearing directly from your team is the best way to understand where processes fall short, where more training could improve performance, and what kind of software could help them manage doors and clients more successfully.

 Put a Plan in Place for Property Management Success

 Don't sit idly by while clients leave, and hope new clients will show up soon!
 Failing to address unhealthy aspects of your company will lead to more lost business and unhappy employees.
 Work with a property management consultant to identify operational weaknesses, diagnose why clients leave, and implement a plan to recover and grow.